-Blood Flow Through the Heart Blood from the body enters the Blood Flow in order the lungs, through the left heart through the right atrium; blood flows into the ventricle heart through the light action that the left atrium.
+Blood Flow Through the Heart Blood from the body enters the heart through the right atrium; blood from the lungs, through the left atrium.
 When the atria contract, blood flows into the ventricles.
-Flaps atrium.
-When the arrived valves are located between the atria and the ventricles.
+Flaps of connective tissue called valves are located between the atria and the ventricles.
 When blood moves from the atria into the ventricles, those valves open.
 When the ventricles contract, the valves close, preventing blood from flowing back into the atria.
 Valves are also located at the exits of each ventricle.
 This system of valves keeps blood moving through the heart in one direction, like traffic on a one-way street.